-We are chartered by Saint Andrew Catholic Church in Eagle River and meet every Thursday from 7 p.m. to 8:30 p.m. in the blue annex building behind the former Saint Andrew Catholic Church location on Artillery Road in Eagle River, Alaska.
+We are chartered by Saint Andrew Catholic Church in Eagle River and meet every Thursday from 7 p.m. to 8:30 p.m. in the new Saint Andrew Catholic Church location off of Artillery Road in Eagle River, Alaska.

 Our Boy Scout troop meets throughout the year, only breaking for national holidays and Christmas and spring break.
 In addition to annual trips to Camp Gorsuch in Chugiak, Alaska, or Lost Lake near Fairbanks, the troop takes monthly camping trips, regular excursions and progressively works toward increasing Scout skills and merit badge advancements during weekly meetings.
 The troop is even planning a trip for the older Scouts to the Florida High Adventure Sea Base, where they will be a working crew on a sailing vessel for a week.